DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 ## GNU/Linux administration

-I've switched from Windows to GNU/Linux as my main operating system a few years ago and I'm not looking back.
+I've switched from Windows to GNU/Linux as my main operating system a few years ago, and I'm not looking back.
-I'm familiar with multiple distributions, including Fedora, Debian, Arch, Gentoo and OpenWrt.
+I'm familiar with multiple distributions, including Fedora, Debian, Arch, Gentoo, and OpenWrt.

-OpenWrt is a particularly interesting one - I use it on my network devices.
+[OpenWrt](https://openwrt.org/) is a particularly interesting one - I use it on my network devices.
 To update my home router and WiFi APs quickly, I've written [openwrt-build-script](https://github.com/DarkoGNU/openwrt-build-script).
 It makes updating my routers as simple as generating the images and flashing them.
 That's it - even my SSH keys are included!